Sound Shift

 “Basically just a free visualizer to go with your own music.”

-“The problem is that other than blocks that move back and forth, the backgrounds aren't really in sync or dependent on your music at all, and while they fit a frantic techno beat, they seem really out of place when it comes to easy listening music or music like 'Wheels on the Bus'.”
+“The problem is that other than blocks that move back and forth, the backgrounds aren't really in sync or dependent on your music at all.
+While they fit a frantic techno beat, they seem really out of place when it comes to easy listening music or songs like 'Wheels on the Bus'.”

 “It doesn't have an in-built music player; I played it by putting on some music using iTunes in the background, then starting up the game.”